devmars/mission-to-mars/README.md

 # Mission To Mars
-Last minions project, see Lesson #6 in the Java Course https://classroom.udacity.com/courses/ud283
+The last Minions project, see Lesson #6 in the Java Course https://classroom.udacity.com/courses/ud283

 ### UML Diagram